Restoring your health after dehydration

-Goshen Physicians Family Medicine & Urgent Care is committed to the health of our communities throughout Elkhart County and offers prompt treatment for dehydration in Goshen, IN.
+Urgent Care Goshen Physicians is committed to the health of our communities throughout Elkhart County and offers prompt treatment for dehydration in Goshen, IN.
 We take the symptoms of dehydration seriously to prevent complications.
 Our providers are here seven days a week, with extended hours on weekdays to treat your dehydration and restore your health.
 Visit our location on 2824 Elkhart Rd. or call (574) 535-1700 for an appointment.

 Symptoms and causes of dehydration

 The symptoms of dehydration vary, depending on the severity.

 - Dry, sticky lips and mouth, including your tongue and gums

 - Less urine, or not urinating as often as you normally do

 Call 911 or visit the emergency room for the following symptoms:

 - Dry and shriveled skin with little elasticity

 - Not urinating, or urinating small amounts of dark-colored urine

 - In Infants less than 12 months old, no wet diapers for several hours and fewer tears than normal